FISH CREEK CAMPGROUND

 As we turned into loop D and descended a short hill, we came upon the campsite and it looked just as it had in the photos/videos – it was HUGE – perhaps one of, if not the largest, campsite in the campground.
 I think I even let out a muffled, “wow…” under my breath.
 Not only was it big but it had many tall pines, a huge tent pad, and was about 50 feet from Lake McDonald, which you could see through the trees.

 The campsite was a hit.
-I think I can objectively say it was one of the best, if not the best, we have been at in ANY park.
+I think I can objectively say it was one of the best, if not the best, we have been in ANY park.
 We were definitely spoiled by this site and it set the bar very high – almost too high – when comparing other sites.
 When we were packing up to leave for Many Glacier, the kids didn’t want to leave.
-It didn’t help knowing that we had three separate rangers tell us that 150 was their favorite campsite..
+It didn’t help to know that we had three separate rangers tell us that our campsite was their favorite.

 When making our reservations for Fish Creek, one of my goals was to have a campsite that was close to Lake McDonald.
 Several of the sites that are along the lake have short trails that lead to the shores of the lake that allow for swimming or lounging on the beach.
 A family in one of the campsites next to ours brought kayaks and stand up paddle boards to use and there are a number of watercraft rental options in Apgar Village.

 One observation I made was that it felt strange to see and hear a large motorized recreational boat cruise by in the distance; it removed me from the remote and isolated feeling that Glacier can provide.
 This feeling quickly dissipated as I sipped a glass of wine and dipped my feet into the lake as the kids played in the water.